jeffqchen/Console-VGA-Dongle-Series/README.md

 ## Some Technical Details

+### Why VGA?

+VGA cables are usually designed to an acceptable standard, with 3 coaxial mini cables for RGB channels, and shielding on the outside, with anti-interference ferrite cores on both ends.

+VGA cables have thumb screws to secure the physical connection to devices.

+VGA cables are abundantly available.
+They are being phased out at the moment, therefore, it is quite easy to find them at dirt cheap prices.

+VGA cables can be easily spliced together with couplers that are not expensive.
+This makes it possible to create long cable runs with shorter cables at hand, or install as wall panels behind drywalls.

 ### Video

-An ordinary VGA cable has 3 coaxial cables for RGB signals, and a bunch of other wires.
+An ordinary VGA cable has 3 coaxial cables for RGB signals, as well as a bunch of other wires built in.
 I used the RGB channels as intended, as well as the horizontal sync (pin 13) for sync signal.
-This is one variation of the VGA pinout standard.
+This is one variation from the VGA pinout standards.

 ### Audio